silentorb/game-design/marloth/marloth-game-design.md

 #### Simple Foundation

 * Is it is even possible for all of the above criteria to be met with a simple foundation?
-  * If not, I've got to scale back my expectations

 ## Design Questions